RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If the author of a reference is unknown, list the reference based on the title of the work.

-- If the publication date is unknown, use **n.d.** (for 'no date').

-- If the publication date is unknown but can be reliably estimated or inferred from the text, then place **c.** (meaning 'circa' or approximately) before the year.
+- If no publication year is supplied, write **n.d.** (for 'no date').
+If year can be reliably estimated or inferred from the text, then write **c.** (meaning 'circa' or approximately) followed by the year.

-- **Secondary citations** acknowledge the work of an author you refer to in your assignment that you read about in someone else’s work.
+- A **secondary citation** refers to a source that is cited/referenced within another source, i.e. Source B has cited/referenced Source A (original source).
 Where possible, try to use the original source.
+A secondary citation should only be used if you are **unable** to track down and access the original source.
+You should also keep secondary citations to a minimum.

-    For example, if you use Vanna’s ideas which you read about an article by Martin and Rodríguez, you would only need to show who the ideas belong to and also where you read about them.
+    For example, if you use the ideas of Vanna (2019) (original source) which were cited/referenced in an article you accessed and read by Martin and Rodriguez (2021), you will need to show who the ideas belong to (Vanna 2019), and who is citing/referencing those ideas (Martin and Rodriguez 2021).

-    > Previous research appears to indicate ...
-(Vanna, cited in Martin and Rodriguez 2021).
+    > **First example:** Previous research appears to indicate...
+(Vanna 2019, cited in Martin and Rodriguez 2021).

-    > Vanna (cited in Martin and Rodriguez 2021) suggests that...
+    > **Second example:** Vanna (2019, cited in Martin and Rodriguez 2021) suggests that...

-    In the examples, the ideas/information belong to Vanna, but you paraphrased them from your reading of Martin and Rodriguez’s work.
+    In these examples, the ideas/information belong to Vanna (2019) so they are the original source, but you paraphrased them from your accessing and reading of Martin and Rodriguez's (2021) work.
+Martin and Rodriguez's (2021) is where you found Vanna's (2019) ideas/information.

+    Here is another example where a source is citing/referencing multiple original sources:

+    > **Third example:** Previous research has shown that...
+(Blanchard and McBride 2003; Lazare 2004; Timson 2003, cited in Tucker et al. 2020)

+    **Note:** When a source is citing/referencing multiple original sources, it is best to put the author names of all those multiple original sources in parentheses as we did in the third example above, rather than integrate them as part of the sentence (author-prominent) as we did with the second Vanna (2019) example.
+The reason for this is that the in-text reference would otherwise appear harder to read which is not ideal, e.g. Blanchard and McBride, Lazare and Timson (2003; 2004; 2003, cited in Martin and Rodriguez 2021) suggest that...

-    In the reference list, include the source you read.
-For this example, you would only need to put Martin and Rodríguez in the reference list.
+    In the reference list, only include the source you accessed and read (where you found the information).
+In the context of the above examples, you only put the Martin and Rodriguez (2021) reference or the Tucker et al. (2020) reference in the reference list.
+Do not include Vanna (2019) or Blanchard and McBride (2003), Lazare (2004) and Timson (2003).

 - For **multiple citations in the same parentheses**, list all citations chronologically, separated by a semi-colon (;) for example: